CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

     - Character avatar and arsenal card image modals with flip & zoom functionality.
     - Modal for active character details.
     - Save/Load/Delete/Reset Nexus Session functionality.
+    - Added "Display Preferences" to settings for toggling visibility of Crypto, Dice Roller, and Card Decks windows (session-local state).
 - How to Play Page (`/how-to-play`):
     - Page now derives structure (H2s, H3s) and content (paragraphs, lists, images) solely from `Riddle_of_the_Beast_Rulebook.md`.
     - `RoTB_Rulebook_Dropdown_Structure.md` is no longer used.